Tech-at-DU/ACS-1120-Intro-Data-Structures/Lessons/FlaskWebApp.md

 - Read the [Flask quickstart] to jump right in and follow the [Flask tutorial]
 - Consult the [Flask documentation] to learn more and solve specific problems
 - Read [Explore Flask], a book about best practices and patterns for developing web apps with Flask
-- Install the [Heroku command line interface][heroku cli] to manage Heroku apps from your terminal

 [`virtualenv` tool]: https://virtualenv.pypa.io/en/stable/
 [explore flask]: https://exploreflask.com/en/latest/